mcswedo/Lacuna-Reaver/README.md

 Lacuna Reaver

-This repository serves as an archival location for the source files for _"Lacuna Reaver,"_ a student-created 2D RPG by a team at California State University San Bernardino.
+This repository serves as an archival location for the source files for _Lacuna Reaver,_ a student-created 2D RPG by a team at California State University San Bernardino.

 The installer for the game can be downloaded at http://cse.csusb.edu/lr.